Collaboration: the action of working with someone to produce or create something.

 The Autism in Context Research Advisory Board consists of members of the University of Delaware community who identify as being on the autism spectrum.
 Members of the advisory board provide critiques and advice on current research projects.
 The advisory board shapes the Autism in Context research agenda.

-finnigan madison (ze/hir & he/him) is an autistic, jewish, gay & genderqueer trans man from newark, de. ze holds a BA in asian studies from university of delaware (’19), with a minor in religious studies. he is currently an ambassador and self-advocate working with spectrum scholars, a college-to-career program for autistic students at hir alma mater.
+finnigan madison (ze/hir & he/him) is an autistic, jewish, gay & genderqueer trans man from newark, de. ze holds a BA in asian studies from university of delaware (’19), with a minor in religious studies. he is currently a talent acquisition associate for an agricultural start-up.

 finnigan’s special interests include judaism, beekeeping, meditation, and gardening. he strongly dislikes capital letters. ze is fascinated by the intersections of neurodiversity, transgender identity, sexual orientation, and religious identity; he is especially interested in research that examines how those identities overlap and interact with each other. ze is also interested in how perceived gender, race, age, and intelligence/ability relates to missed diagnosis and/or misdiagnosis of autistic individuals. his aspirations are to become a rabbi and a gestational parent.

-Sarah Tillman (she/her) is an autistic graduate student in the Department of Mathematical Sciences at the University of Delaware.
-She has a BA in mathematics from St. Mary’s College of Maryland (‘17) with minors in computer science and German; she expects to graduate with an MS in applied mathematics in the spring of 2020 and hopes to pursue a PhD in applied mathematics starting in the fall.
+Sarah Tillman (she/her) is an autistic queer woman originally from Michigan.
+She has a BA in mathematics from St. Mary’s College of Maryland with minors in computer science and German; her MS in applied mathematics is from the University of Delaware.
+She hopes to pursue a PhD in mathematical neuroscience in the future.

 Sarah’s special interests include mathematics, guinea pigs, German language and culture, and a rotating list of hobbies such as knitting and playing the clarinet.
 She also has strong opinions on the Oxford comma.
 She is most interested in research concerning the support services autistic people may need or receive and their impact on autistic people’s lives.